NagorBezi/Rock-Paper-Scissors/README.md

 This rock paper scissors coded in python.
 You play against the computer.

 Requirments:
-  1) python 3.10 installed
+  1) python 3.10 or above
-  2) module random installed
+  2) the random module